HIPAA Notice of Privacy Practices

 - Right to Get Notice of a Breach.
 You have the right to be notified upon a breach of any of your unsecured Protected Health Information.

 - Right to Amend.
-If you feel that Health Information we have is incorrect or incomplete, you may ask us to amend the information.
+If you feel that the Health Information we have is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as the information is kept by or for our office.
-To request an amendment, you must make your request, in writing, to Compliance Officer c/o Oceanside Home Health Services, Inc., 4322 Wilshire Blvd., Suite 208 Los Angeles, CA 90010.
+To request an amendment, you must make your request, in writing, to the Compliance Officer c/o Oceanside Home Health Services, Inc., 4322 Wilshire Blvd., Suite 208 Los Angeles, CA 90010.

 - Right to an Accounting of Disclosures.
-You have the right to request a list of certain disclosures we made of Health Information for purposes other than treatment, payment, and health care operations or for which you provided written authorization.
+You have the right to request a list of certain disclosures we made of Health Information for purposes other than treatment, payment, and healthcare operations or for which you provided written authorization.
 To request an accounting of disclosures, you must make your request, in writing, to Compliance Officer c/o Oceanside Home Health Services, Inc., 4322 Wilshire Blvd., Suite 208 Los Angeles, CA 90010.

 - Right to Request Restrictions.
 You have the right to request a restriction or limitation on the Health Information we use or disclose for treatment, payment, or healthcare operations.
 You also have the right to request a limit on the Health Information we disclose to someone involved in your care or the payment for your care, like a family member or friend.
 For example, you could ask that we not share information about a particular diagnosis or treatment with your spouse.
-To request a restriction, you must make your request, in writing, to Compliance Officer c/o Oceanside Home Health
+To request a restriction, you must make your request, in writing, to the Compliance Officer c/o Oceanside Home Health.

 - Services, Inc., 4322 Wilshire Blvd., Suite 208 Los Angeles, CA 90010.
 We are not required to agree to your request unless you are asking us to restrict the use and disclosure of your Protected Health Information to a health plan for payment or health care operation purposes and such information you wish to restrict pertains solely to a health care item or service for which you have paid us “out-of-pocket” in full.
 If we agree, we will comply with your request unless the information is needed to provide you with emergency treatment.